 In fact, the Cali Move Body Transformation Basics Program is an outstanding muscle-building and fat loss program that uses calisthenics only.
-On the flipside, if you’re more into weight training, check out our review to learn more.
+On the flipside, if you’re more into weight training, check out our review of Superhero X12 instead.

 If your goal is better mobility and a nicely built, strong, and fit body, then calisthenics are the better option.
 However, if you want to get bigger and stronger, then you should probably choose weightlifting.